 Repentance and God's Goodness

-The kindness of God leads us to repentance, but God’s goodness does not erase His wrath.
-If that sounds severe, Dr. Martyn Lloyd-Jones eloquently brings the proof from Romans 2:4.
-God, by His unchanging character is good and just.
-Though He is long-suffering, He never ignores sin.
-His justice requires that He wrath against sin.
+The goodness of God leads to repentance, but God’s goodness does not erase His wrath.
+While that may sound severe, in this sermon on Romans 2:2-4 titled “Repentance and God’s Goodness” Dr. Martyn Lloyd-Jones brings the proof.
+By His unchanging character, God is good and just.
+Though He is longsuffering, He never ignores sin.
+His justice requires that He have wrath against sin.
 It would be like a parent threatening a disobedient child but never following through with a punishment.
-That child loses respect for the parent since the expectation of punishment never came true.
-In the same manner, we should be in awe of God and his mercy toward us, and our sin should cause us to actively repent.
-We should never use an attribute of God or Scripture for our own selfish purposes.
-Paul is preaching to the Romans in this passage that the Lord leads them, both the believer and the unbeliever.
-The word that leads is an active and positive word.
-The fact that the Lord is actively leading us is a great hope and proof of His great goodness and mercy!
+That child loses respect for the parent since the punishment does not occur.
+In the same manner, all should be in awe of God and His mercy, and sin should cause active repentance.
+Christians should never use an attribute of God or Scripture for their own selfish purposes.
+Paul preaches to the Romans that the kindness of the Lord leads both the believer and the unbeliever to repentance.
+The fact that the Lord is actively leading His people is a great hope and proof of His goodness and mercy.